 Along with the restoration, Michael Breeding MEDIA intends to create multiple documentaries, already in contract with PBS affiliates across the nation.
 One of these documentaries showcases a group of local elementary/middle school children who are already active in public outreach for the site, not only in the history, but the actual construction work.
 Another will focus on the restoration and history, and another will be a donor film, showcasing the people and organizations who have and will be contributing to the initiative.
 We see this as an unprecedented opportunity to show the public the value of a skilled building envelope professional, while also piquing the interest of the next generation into the building envelope industry as a career.

 On June 19, 2018, representatives of RCI, Inc. joined various stakeholders, including professionals in our industry, archeologists, the Humanities Council of Kentucky, the Kentucky Heritage Council, and historians to discuss the initiative.
 During this visit, RCI, Inc. signed a Memorandum of Understanding (MOU) on the historical site as the primary source of fundraising for the restoration of the Choctaw Academy.
-The MOU also includes the signed support of the RCI Foundation, Inc.; Dr. Chip Richardson; the National Women in Roofing; Michael Breeding MEDIA; and, soon, the Choctaw Nation.
+The MOU also includes the signed support of the RCI Foundation, Inc.; Dr. Chip Richardson; Michael Breeding MEDIA; and, potentially, the Choctaw Nation.